 The WNBA Edition is the same price as the PS5 version of the Standard Edition, with an additional feature of the WNBA league.
 That’s free real estate.

-NBA 2K23 Michael Jordan Edition
+Michael Jordan Edition

 The final alternative to the Championship Edition is the Michael Jordan Edition.
 This Edition offers almost all the same benefits as the Championship Edition, including 100,000 in virtual currency.